vogler75/automation-gateway/README.md

 # Build and Run

-It needs [Java 11](https://openjdk.java.net/projects/jdk/11/) or higher.
+It needs [Java 17](https://openjdk.java.net/projects/jdk/17/) or higher.
 There is an issue with Java 8 update 292 and bouncycastl encryption. [here](https://github.com/bcgit/bc-java/issues/941) you can find more information about this issue..

 You can open the project in IntelliJ IDEA IDE and build it there or use grade to build it from command line.
-You can download [gradle 7](https://gradle.org/releases/) and build it from command line.
-Use **version 7** of gradle!
-Check the version of gradle if you install gradle on Linux with your package management system.
-On some distributions gradle is too old and will throw errors during build phase.
+Use the included "gradlew" command.
+Tt will download and use the right gradle version.

 ```
 > cd source/app
-> gradle build
+> gradlew build

 > export GATEWAY_CONFIG=config.yaml  # Set configuration file (default is config.yaml)
-> gradle run
+> gradlew run
 ```
 You can also pass the configuration filename as an argument.